A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Problem formulation

 \item Coverage probability criteria: same packets are transmitted to the selected relays, thus the overall outage probability is equal to the product of the outage probability of each selected link.
 Similarly to reliability criteria, we can express the coverage reward as $-\log$ of the outage probability in order to have the overall reward as the sum of the reward of each selected relay.

 \end{itemize}

-In addition, the considered cost model can be applied to a wide range of cost metrics.
-In the following, we give some examples to illustrate some applications of the cost model (\ref{eq.TotalCost}): \begin{itemize} \item Energy criteria: the total consumed energy is the sum of the energy consumed by each selected relay.
-Denoting by $P_i\left( s_i\right)$ the transmission power of relay $i$ when it is in state $s_i$ gives:
+The considered cost model can be applied to a wide range of cost metrics.
+In the following, we give some examples to illustrate how the cost model given by \ref{eq.TotalCost} can be applied: \begin{itemize} \item Energy criteria: the total consumed energy is the sum of the energy consumed by each selected relay.
+For example, if we denote by $P_i\left( s_i\right)$ the transmission power of relay $i$ when it is in state $s_i$, thus:

 \item Incentive criteria: the total charged cost is equal to the sum of the incentive budget required by each selected relay.
-Denoting by $L_i\left( s_i\right)$ the tokens used by relay $i$ in state $s_i$ gives:
+For example, one can denote by $L_i\left( s_i\right)$ the tokens used by relay $i$ in state $s_i$, thus:

 \end{itemize}